Skip to main content

 • Labor (handmade cheeses require more human touch)

-None of these factors are directly perceptible in flavor.
-A cheese can be expensive because it’s rare, not because it tastes proportionally better.
-And a cheese can be affordable because it’s made at scale, not because it’s made with less care.
+None of those factors are obvious in a blind tasting.
+A cheese can be expensive because it is rare.
+A cheese can be affordable because it is made at scale.

 What the tasting taught us